Skip to Main Content

 Incan & Andean Textile Heritage

-Access to Peru's extraordinary textile traditions, from Cusco's traditional Incan weaving cooperatives and alpaca fiber artisans to Andean pollera dress traditions and Lima's contemporary fashion scene.
+Access to Peru's rich textile traditions runs deep, spanning Cusco's traditional Incan weaving cooperatives, alpaca fiber artisans, Andean pollera dress, and Lima's modern fashion scene.

 02.